Db2-DTE-POC/wxddemo/docs/wxd-reference-ssh.md

 # SSH Access

+Your TechZone reservation will include the server name and port number to use when connecting using ssh.
+The port number is referred to as <tt style="font-size: large; color: darkgreen;">port</tt> in the command below, while the server will be referred to as <tt style="font-size: large; color: darkgreen;">region.techzone-server.com</tt>.
+Replace these values with those found in your reservation.

-You have the choice of using the VNC connection to the virtual machine, or using a local terminal shell (iterm, Hyper, terminal) to run commands against the watsonx.data server.
+You have the choice of using the VM Remote console and logging in as the watsonx user to issues commands, or using a local terminal shell (iTerm, Hyper, terminal) to run commands against the watsonx.data server.
+You can have multiple connections into the machine at any one time.

+You may find it is easier to cut-and-paste commands into a local terminal shell rather than using the VM Remote Console because the console does not support cut-and-paste operation from your workstation to the remote desktop.

-To connect to the server, open a terminal session and issue the following command to connect as the <code style="color:blue;font-size:medium;">watsonx</code> user:
+Open a terminal window and use the following syntax to connect as the <code style="font-size: medium;color:blue;">watsonx</code> userid.

 ```
-ssh watsonx@192.168.252.2
+ssh -p port watsonx@region.techzone-server.com
 ```

+The port number and server name are provided as part of the TechZone reservation details.

-When connected as the <code style="color:blue;font-size:medium;">watsonx</code> user, you can become the root user by entering the following command in the terminal window.
+To become the root user, issue the following command.
 ```
 sudo su -
 ```

-The password for watsonx and root is <code style="color:blue;font-size:medium;">watsonx.data</code>.
+Password for both users is <code style="color:blue;font-size:medium;">watsonx.data</code>.

-You can have multiple connections into the machine at any one time.
-You may find it is easier to cut-and-paste commands into a local terminal shell rather than using the VNC console.

 ## Copying Files